rust-lang/prev.rust-lang.org/faq.md

 ### How can I understand the borrow checker?

-There is a certain desire to act as if the borrow checker is some mysterious zen master, doling out knocks on the head whenever its koans are misunderstood.
-The reality is a little different.
-In fact, the borrow checker applies only a few straightforward rules, which can be found in the Rust book's [section on borrowing](https://doc.rust-lang.org/stable/book/references-and-borrowing.html#the-rules):
+The borrow checker applies only a few rules, which can be found in the Rust book's [section on borrowing](https://doc.rust-lang.org/stable/book/references-and-borrowing.html#the-rules), when evaluating Rust code.
+These rules are:

 > First, any borrow must last for a scope no greater than that of the owner.
 Second, you may have one or the other of these two kinds of borrows, but not both at the same time:
 >
 > - one or more references (&T) to a resource.
 > - exactly one mutable reference (&mut T)

-Understanding these rules and [lifetimes](https://doc.rust-lang.org/stable/book/lifetimes.html) is all you need to do to understand the borrow checker.
+While the rules themselves are simple, making sure your code conforms to them can be complicated.
+It is easy to attempt to borrow a value for longer than its lifetime, or to introduce two mutable references to the same value.
+The borrow checker is useful because it verifies that your code follows these rules, and helps guide corrections when the code doesn't.
+Many new Rust programmers struggle to satisfy the borrow checker at first, but over time become more skilled at writing memory safe code with minimal borrow checker intervention.

 ### How do deref coercions work?